platformsh/platformsh-docs/docs/src/security/data-retention.md

 When an environment is deleted its application logs are deleted as well.

-## Backups
+## Grid Backups

-Backups on Platform.sh Professional are retained for at least _7 days_.
+Application backups running on the Grid (e.g. If you subscribe to a Platform.sh Professional plan) are retained for at least _7 days_.
 They will be purged between 7 days and _6 months_, at Platform.sh's discretion.

-## Enterprise backups
+## Dedicated backups

-Platform.sh takes a backup of Platform.sh Enterprise environments every 6 hours.
-These backups are retained for _2 weeks_.
+Backups for applications running on a Dedicated instance will follow the schedule documented on our [dedicated backups](/dedicated/overview/backups.md) page.

 ## Tombstone backups